 c.
 A timeline for the project, including proposed start date and length of time to complete the project.

-All CIA Grant awards will be announced on or around April 26, 2019.
+All CIA Grant awards will be announced on or around April 17, 2020.
 This date is subjected to change.
-On the same announcement date, Respondents will also be notified via the e-mail addressed provided in their Proposal.
+On the same announcement date, Respondents will also be notified via the e-mail address provided in their Proposal.